Last Modified Date: 25 Oct 2017

 Log files, such as a web log, Apache traffic log, or web analytics file, contain a valid IP address for the inbound request to the resource requested (such as a web page, iPhone app, ftp site, etc.).

-For an example of mapping IP address geocode data, see northwestcoder's IP address workbook on Tableau Public.
+For an example of mapping IP address geocode data, see northwestcoder's IP address workbook on Tableau Public, or this post in the Tableau Community.